 The mark-to-market election is available only for "marketable stock," which is stock that is regularly traded in other than de minimis quantities on at least 15 days during each calendar quarter on a qualified exchange or other market, as defined in applicable U.S. Treasury regulations.
 The ADSs are listed on the NYSE, which is a qualified exchange for this purpose.
 Consequently, if the ADSs are considered to be regularly traded on the NYSE, the mark-to-market election should be available to you with respect to the ADSs.
-Although there can be no assurances in this regard, the ADSs should be treated as regularly traded on the NYSE for this purpose for the calendar year ended December 31, 2012.
+Although there can be no assurances in this regard, the ADSs should be treated as regularly traded on the NYSE for this purpose for the calendar year ended December 31, 2013.
 However, because a mark-to-market election cannot be made for equity interests in any lower-tier PFICs that we may own, you may become or continue to be subject to the PFIC rules described above regarding excess distributions and gains with respect to an indirect interest in any investments held by us that are treated as an equity interest in a PFIC for U.S. federal income tax purposes.
 A mark-to-market election generally must be made for the first taxable year in which a U.S. Holder holds stock of a PFIC, and is made by filing Internal Revenue Service Form 8621 with such U.S. Holder's original or amended U.S. federal income tax return on or before the due date (including extensions) of the return.
 If a U.S. Holder does not make a mark-to-market election for the first taxable year in which a U.S. Holder holds stock of a PFIC but subsequently makes the election, the excess distribution rules will generally apply to any appreciation in the stock's value compared to its tax basis as of the effective date of the election, as well as certain distributions with respect to, and dispositions of, the stock and such consequences will apply during the year of election.
-You should consult your tax advisors as to the availability and desirability of a mark-to-market election, as well as the impact of such election on interests in any l
+You should consult your tax advisors as to the availability and desirability of a market election, as well as the impact of such election in interests in any lower-tie

-If you hold ADSs or ordinary shares in any year in which we are a PFIC, you will be required to file U.S. Internal Revenue Service Form 8621 (or any other form that may be required by the U.S. Treasury in future guidance) with respect to any distributions received on the ADSs or ordinary shares, any gain realized on the disposition of ADSs or ordinary shares, or any reportable election (including a mark-to-market election).
+If you hold ADSs or ordinary shares in any year in which we are a PFIC, you will be required to file U.S. Internal Revenue Service Form 8621 (or any other form that may be required by the U.S. Treasury in future guidance) with respect to any distributions received on the ADSs or ordinary shares, any gain realized on the disposition of ADSs or ordinary shares, any reportable election (including a mark-to-market election) or, for taxable years ending on or after December 31, 2013, on an annual basis as described in the Instructions for Form 8621, subject to certain exceptions based on the value of PFIC stock held.
 You should consult your tax advisor regarding any reporting requirements that may apply to you.
 In addition, we do not intend to prepare or provide you with the information necessary to make a "qualified electing fund" election with respect to your ADSs or ordinary shares.